slatedocs/slate/source/includes/administration/_tax_providers.md

 Retrieves a list of tax providers configured for a reseller.

 > Note: You must have the Reseller billing permission on the owner of the tax provider requested.
-If the caller does not have the correct permissions or the tax provider for the given ID does not exist a 404 Not Found will be returned
+If the caller does not have the correct permissions or the tax provider for the given ID does not exist, then a `404 Not Found` response will be returned.

 ```shell
 # Retrieve a specific tax provider